Todur Zanet: Biography

 By 2010, Zanet had become a critic of the Gagauz administration, headed by Governor Mihail Formuzal.
 He claimed that, during Faruk Çelik's arrival at Chișinău International Airport, Formuzal had assaulted Gagauz journalists, himself included.
 Zanet was also critical of the Russophile trend in Gagauz politics, favoring instead a closer cooperation with Turkey.
 He criticizes the Gagauz for "not knowing their own history", referring to the starvation of the Gagauz under Joseph Stalin; Russia, he claims, "has assassinated us."
 In 2014, Zanet accused both the Bakannık Komiteti and the government of Moldova of wishing to do away with Gagauz identity.
 He noted that Formuzal's administration was a return to Russification: "Look around: everything is in Russian".
 Zanet has challenged Formuzal's confrontational stance toward Moldova's Pro-Europeanism, insisting that the two entities, Gagauzia and Moldova, had no quarrel with each other.
 He is also opposed to Formuzal's replacement, Irina Vlah, whom he accused of wishing to dominate local media through the Gagauz Radio Television, and of fostering Russophiles.

 In addition to pioneering Gagauz literature, Zanet writes in Romanian: already in 2003, writer Anatol Măcriș introduced him as one of the most important Gagauz authors, "most of whom speak Romanian and translate some of their works in Romanian."
 In 2010, Moldovan President Mihai Ghimpu inducted Zanet into the Order of Work Glory, citing his "merits in fostering literature, contribution to the affirmation of national spiritual values, and prolific activity in the press".
 Also that year, Zanet received the Moldovan Writers' Union Cultural Relations Award, shared with Leo Butnaru.
-Pointing to the impact of "200 years of Russian propaganda" in ensuring Gagauz loyalties, Zanet encouraged Gagauz youth to learn Romanian, but has spoken out against the proposed unification of Romania and Moldova, and fears Romanianization.
+Pointing to the impact of "200 years of Russian propaganda" in ensuring Gagauz loyalties, Zanet encouraged Gagauz youth to learn Romanian, but has spoken out against the proposed unification of Moldova and Romania, and fears Romanianization.
 He is noted for having translated into Gagauz the poem Luceafărul, by the Romanian classic Mihai Eminescu.

 A volume of Zanet's original poems came out in 2013 as Koorlaşmış Ateş ("Coiled Fire"), with Açlık Kurbanları published in Turkish and Azerbaijani versions.
 Awarded the KİBATEK and Süleyman Brina prizes for his service to Turkic culture, he became a recipient of the TÜRKSAV Service Award 2015, honoring his work in preserving the Oghuz languages.
 In late 2016, he returned to Ukraine as part of an USAID program for folkloristics, announcing his discovery there of two new Gagauz songs.
 Some of his own poems have been adapted into Gagauz pop songs, which were awarded prizes by the Bakannık Komiteti.
 Zanet is married, with two daughters.
 The elder, Anna Zanet, is a mountaineer who, in 2010, has planted the flag of Gagauzia on Mount Elbrus.